East Bengal Club Season Awards: Player of the Season Award

 East Bengal had constituted the 'Player of the Season Award' in 2011 to honour the best football player of the previous season.
 It is decided by the Executive Members committee.
 Mehtab Hossain was the first recipient in 2011.

 However, the first Player of the Season title was awarded at the end of the 2007–08 season, given by the then official marketing partner - Ideas Unlimited, with goalkeeper Subrata Paul being the winner.

 Lifetime Achievement Award

 East Bengal had constituted the 'Lifetime Achievement Award' in 2011 to honour a legendary sports personality of the club.
 It is decided by the Executive Members committee.
 India and East Bengal Legend Sudhir Karmakar and Sukumar Samajpati were the first recipients of this award in 2011.

 Academy Player of the Year Award

-East Bengal had constituted the 'Academy Player of the Year Award' in 2018 to honour the best football player of the East Bengal F.C.
-Academy for the previous season.
+East Bengal had constituted the 'Academy Player of the Year Award' in 2018 to honour the best football player of the East Bengal FC Academy for the previous season.
 It is decided by the Executive Members committee.
 Manoj Mohammed and PC Rohlupuia were the first recipients of this award in 2018.